phorton1/Arduino-theClock3/docs/readme.md

 [**Coil Winding Machine**](https://github.com/phorton1/Arduino-CoilWindingMachine)
-project repository for the machine I made to wind the coils for these clocks and a [Fusion 360 Plugin](https://github.com/phorton1/fusionAddIns-pyJoints) thatI created which allowed me to do animations of the clock to visually see how the mechanism might work before actually building it.
+project repository for the machine I made to wind the coils for these clocks and a [Fusion 360 Plugin](https://github.com/phorton1/fusionAddIns-pyJoints) that I created which allowed me to do animations of the clock to visually see how the mechanism might work before actually building it.

 I hope you will take a few minutes to check out some of these other pages too!!